Today we will be discussing how to change the PHP version of your WordPress website with NameCheap, BlueHost, GoDaddy, and HostGator.

 - Go to your cPanel and navigate to Software > Select PHP Version

-- Here your Current PHP version is mentioned along with any update if you have any:
+- Here your Current PHP version is mentioned along with any updates if you have any:

 - Use the blue dropdown menu to select the updated number

 - Click on the button ‘set as current’